Will we see a Santa Claus rally in 2020?Investing knowledge

-Now, while the fat man in the red suit may not have much to do with this, the taxman might.
+There are various explanations for this phenomenon.
 Some say the rally happens because the tax year ends December 31st in many countries like the US, so people are in a rush to complete trades.

-Some say giddy investors are eager to invest their fat Christmas bonuses while the professional pessimists (that is, the short-sellers) are on vacation.
+Others say investors are eager to invest their Christmas bonuses while the professional pessimists (that is, the short-sellers) are on vacation.
 Investors may also be setting themselves up for January, when stocks typically outperform.